Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your blade swirls with wind, slicing through your foes’ defenses.
-Make a basic attack against a creature of your choice.
-If you hit, the damage dealt is converted to air damage and ignores absorption.
+Your blade crackles with lightning, visibly sparking to any nearby objects.
+If you hit, all damage dealt is converted to electric damage and you apply 3 + 1/2 Presence stacks of shock.

-### Avatar of the Zephyr - Miracle
+### Avatar of the Storm - Miracle

 <div class="tight">